 F6 = 975g

-The F6 is unquestionably smaller and lighter in its stock configuration, but don’t mistake the lighter attribute for inferior.
+The F6 is unquestionably smaller and lighter in its stock configuration (sans MB-40 grip), but don’t mistake the lighter attribute for inferior.
 The F5 is constructed as a cast, aluminum alloy body where as the F6’s top plate, bottom and front cover were made of the stronger and lighter magnesium alloy, with only the back door being made of the slightly cheaper aluminum alloy.
 If you prefer that solid, beefy feeling of the F5, imagine that same feeling in a trimmer, tighter, smaller package.
 The feeling of holding the F6 compared to the F5 is just as solid, just as tight, inspiring the same confidence as the F5 – without the mass.
-If it does take physical size and weight to impress, the MB-40 can be mounted to the bottom of the camera, making it actually slightly taller than the F5 and when using Lithium batteries in the F5, actually slightly heavier.
+If it does take physical size and weight to impress, the MB-40 can be mounted to the camera, making it actually slightly taller and heavier than the F5.
 But somehow through the miracle of brilliant design the F6 still feels lighter.

 When I configure my F5 and F6 identically as follows: